pschou/http-post-listener/README.md

-	HTTP_POST_GROUP - Group name from the Token file (this will be empty if no token was provided) HTTP_POST_EXPLODE_DIR - Extracted directory path from the upload, extracted down multiple layers HTTP_POST_CLIENT_DN - If there was a mutual TLS connection, this will be filled out with the DN HTTP_POST_ISSUER_DN - Ditto ^, this will be filled out with the issuer's DN
+	HTTP_POST_GROUP - Group name from the Token file (this will be empty if no token was provided) HTTP_POST_EXPLODE_DIR - Extracted directory path from the upload, extracted down multiple layers HTTP_POST_CLIENT_DN - If there was a mutual TLS connection, this will be filled out with the DN HTTP_POST_CLIENT_ISSUER_DN - Ditto ^, this will be filled out with the issuer's DN HTTP_POST_CLIENT_IP - Source IP of the connection HTTP_POST_CLIENT_PORT - Source PORT of the connection

 Available ciphers to pick from:
 	# TLS 1.0 - 1.2 cipher suites.